ArweaveTeam/docs.arweave.org-info/mining/mining-guide.md

 - If you want to copy the contents of a storage module elsewhere, restart the node without the corresponding `storage_module` command line parameter, copy the data, and restart the node with the `storage_module` parameter again.
 You can attach the copied data as a storage module to another node.
 Just make sure to not copy while the node is interacting with this storage module.
 Do NOT mine on several nodes with the same mining address simultaneously (see the warning below.)
 - Make sure the disks with the storage modules have sufficient available space for both the data iteself and metadata (10% of the size of the data).
 Note that `disk_space` command line parameter does NOT apply to the storage modules.
 - If you created storage modules with custom `storage_module_size` as mentioned above, make sure to specify the `storage_module_size` in your command line invocation as follows:
-  `storage_module [storage_module_index],[storage_module_size],[your_mining_address]`\
+  `storage_module [storage_module_index],[storage_module_size],[your_mining_address].1`\
-  The module will sync data with the weave offsets between `storage_module_index * storage_module_size` (in bytes) and `(storage_module_index + 1) * storage_module_size` at folder `[data_dir]/storage_modules/storage_module[_storage_module_size]_[storage_module_index]_[your_mining_address]`.
+  The module will sync data with the weave offsets between `storage_module_index * storage_module_size` (in bytes) and `(storage_module_index + 1) * storage_module_size` at folder `[data_dir]/storage_modules/storage_module[_storage_module_size]_[storage_module_index]_[your_mining_address].1`.
 - The specified mining partition index does not have to be under the current weave size.
 This makes it possible to configure storage modules in advance.
 Once the weave data grows sufficiently large to start filling the mining partition at the specified index, the node will begin placing the new data in the already configured storage module.
-- If you do not mine off the full weave, the required disk read throughput is, on average, (100 + your weave share \* 100) MiB/s.

 {% hint style="danger" %}
 It is very dangerous to have two or more nodes mine independently using the same mining address.
 If they find and publish blocks simultaneously, the network will slash your rewards and revoke the mining permission of the mining address!
 In order to have multipler nodes use the same mining address they must be configured to use coordinated mining.
 See the [Coordinated Mining Guide](coordinated-mining.md) for more information.
 {% endhint %}

-If you are upgrading a 2.5 miner, set `enable legacy_storage_repacking` to start a process that would repack your packed 2.5 data in place so that the default storage can be later used in 2.6 mining.
-In any case, the data will be copied from the 2.5 storage to the configured storage modules, if any.

 #### Copying Data Across Storage Modules

-Starting from the release 2.6.1, when a node starts, it copies (and packs, if required) the data from one storage module to another, in the case when there are two or more intersecting storage modules.
-For example, if you specify `storage_module 11,unpacked storage_module 11,[mining_address]` and there is some data in the "unpacked" module that is absent from the "mining address" module, the data will be packed with this mining address and stored in `11,[mining_address]`.
+When a node starts, it copies (and packs, if required) the data from one storage module to another, in the case when there are two or more intersecting storage modules.
+For example, if you specify `storage_module 11,unpacked storage_module 11,[mining_address].1` and there is some data in the "unpacked" module that is absent from the "mining address" module, the data will be packed with this mining address and stored in `11,[mining_address].1`.

 If you want to repack a storage module, do not rename the existing one - renaming will not cause repacking, create a new storage module instead.

 #### Unpacked Storage Modules

 If you want to sync many replicas of the weave, it makes sense to first create an "unpacked" replica.
 Then, packing for each mining address will be two times faster compared to repacking a replica packed with another mining address.
-To configure a storage module for storing unpacked data, specify "unpacked" instead of the mining address.\
+To configure a storage module for storing unpacked data, specify "unpacked" instead of the mining address.
-\

 For example, to sync an unpacked partition 12, specify `storage_module 12,unpacked` on startup.
-As with the other storage modules, make sure the `[data_dir]/storage_modules/storage_module_12_unpacked`folder resides on the desired disk (if you do not create the directory in advance, the node will create it for you so the data will end up on the disk `data_dir]/storage_modules`is mounted to.)
+As with the other storage modules, make sure the `[data_dir]/storage_modules/storage_module_12_unpacked` folder resides on the desired disk (if you do not create the directory in advance, the node will create it for you so the data will end up on the disk `[data_dir]/storage_modules`is mounted to.)
 After the replica is synced, you can copy it to the other machines where its contents would be copied and packed for the storage modules you configure there.

 ### Preparation: RAM

-- **Minimum**: 8 GB + 1 GB per mining partition (4 TB drive)
+- **Minimum**: 8 GB + 1 GB per mining partition
-- **Recommended**: 8 GB + 2 GB per mining partition (4 TB drive)
+- **Recommended**: 8 GB + 2 GB per mining partition

 The node determines the amount of chunks to read in memory while mining automatically.
 If your node runs out of memory anyway, try setting the `mining_server_chunk_cache_size_limit` option in the command line (specify the number of 256 KiB to cache).